 - Level of Difficulty

 The IELTS is perceived to be easier for students with an English speaking background, however, this doesn’t mean that it is easy to ace the exam.
 Dedicated practise and preparation is required to crack the IELTS exam.

 As for the GMAT exam, it’s a comparatively difficult test as you are not just tested on your English speaking and writing skills, but also on your logical reasoning and critical thinking skills.
 Having said that, preparation and planning is key to acing this exam as well.

 The total duration of the IELTS exam is two hours and forty-five minutes (for reading, listening and writing).
 Your speaking is conducted on the same day when you give the exams for other sections or a week before or after for around 15 minutes.

 The duration of the GMAT exam on the other hand, is three hours and thirty minutes, including the 8-minutes optional break.

 The GMAT and IELTS exams require your dedication and hard work.
 Moreover, both exams are quite different, hence, none is a substitute for the other.
-So, whether you take the GMAT or IELTS, all you need to do is plan, strategise and prepare.
+So, whether it is GMAT vs IELTS, whichever you decide to take up, all you need to do is plan, strategise and prepare.